bergloman/TsDashboard/README.md

 - `ydomain_min` - minimal value of Y domain.
 If not specified, it is determined dynamicaly.
 - `ydomain_max` - maximal value of Y domain.
 If not specified, it is determined dynamicaly.
 - `series_style_indices` - array of indices into CSS styles that are used for series.
 By default 0-based indices are used.
+- `x_axis_label` - Caption on X axis.
+- `y_axis_label` - Caption on Y axis.

+### Histogram chart options

+- `height` - height of chart in pixels.
+Default is 100.
-- `xcaption` - Caption of X axis
+- `x_axis_label` - Caption on X axis.
-- `ycaptions` - Caption of Y axis series (array of captions)
+- `y_axis_label` - Caption on Y axis.
+- `margin_bottom` - Margin bellow X axis, where texts are displayed.
+Increase if texts are clipped.
+Default 60.

 ## View interface

-This section describe view interface that can be called from driver.
+This section describes view interface that can be called from the driver.
+A reference to the view instance is passed via `registerView` method.

 ### getParamValue(name)